-Both parties will be given directions on how the case is to proceed, and deal with the time periods for your to exchange evidence, including witness statements, and also to agree a bundle of relevant papers to be used at the hearing.
+Both parties will be given directions on how the case is to proceed including time periods for the exchange of evidence, such as witness statements, in addition to outlining requirements for agreeing a bundle of relevant papers to be used at the hearing.

 At the hearing both parties will give their evidence.
 The Employment Tribunal will then decide whether or not your claim is successful, and if so, how much compensation to award you.